ricoschulte/go-myapps/README.md

 - **Password**: The password for the myApps account you want to use.
 - **UserAgent**: The user agent that will be sent to the myApps server.
 This is used to identify sessions of the client at the Account Security list within the myApps Clients.
 - **SessionFilePath**: The file path where the session keys state will be stored.
 This allows you to resume a session after a disconnect.
 Please note that they are (for now) unencrypted stored.
+- **SecretKey**: A Password to encrypt the SessionFilePath file on the local disk
 - **Debug**: A boolean value indicating whether or not to enable debug logging.
 Default is false, meaning no debug messages.
 - **InsecureSkipVerify**: A boolean value indicating whether or not to verify the SSL/TLS certificate.
 Default is false, so connections are aborted, if the Host does not provide a valid certificate.